Diagonal complexes for surfaces of finite type and surfaces with involution: Diagonal complex: construction and introductory examples

 The following example (and its generalizations) is well-known and is used in the cluster algebras world \cite{FomZel}, \cite{FraScSo}.
 However we put it here with a proof for the sake of completeness.

-\begin{Ex} The complex $\mathcal{D}_{0,1,0,1;n}$ (that is, the diagonal complex associated with once-punctured $n$-gon) is combinatorially isomorphic to the cyclohedron. \end{Ex} Proof.
-Given an admissible arrangement, cut the polygon by a path connecting the puncture with the boundary of the polygon.
+\begin{Ex} The complex $\mathcal{D}_{0,1,0,1;n}$ (that is, the diagonal complex associated with an $n$-gon with a hole) is combinatorially isomorphic to the cyclohedron. \end{Ex} Proof.
+Given an admissible arrangement, cut the polygon by a path connecting the hole with the boundary of the polygon.
 We assume that the cut does not cross the diagonals.
 Take the copy of the polygon with the same arrangement and with the same cut, and glue the two copies together.
-We get a (non-punctured) $2n$-gon together with a centrally symmetric diagonal arrangement, see Fig. \ref{cyclohedr}.
+We get a $2n$-gon together with a centrally symmetric diagonal arrangement, see Fig. \ref{cyclohedr}.
 This construction can be reversed, and therefore establishes a combinatorial isomorphism with the cyclohedron (see Appendix B).

 Theorem \ref{ThmOldPunc} implies that the poset $\widetilde{D}$ can be realized as the poset of some (uniquely defined) regular\footnote{ A cell complex $K$ is \textit{regular} if each $k$-dimensional cell $c$ is attached to some subcomplex of the $(k-1)$-skeleton of $K$ via a bijective mapping on $\partial c$.} cell complex $\widetilde{\mathcal{D}}$.
 Indeed, let us build up $\widetilde{\mathcal{D}}$ starting from the cells of maximal dimension.
-Each such cell corresponds to cutting of the surface $F$ into a single polygon with $f$ punctures.
+Each such cell corresponds to cutting of the surface $F$ into a single polygon with $f$ holes.
 Adding more diagonals reduces to Theorem \ref{ThmOldPunc}.
 In other words, $\widetilde{\mathcal{D}}$ is a patch of combinatorial balls that arise in the theorem.

 For the most examples, $\widetilde{\mathcal{D}}$ has infinitely many cells.
 Our goal is to factorize $\widetilde{\mathcal{D}}$ by the action of the pure mapping class group.
 For this purpose consider the defined below barycentric subdivision of $\widetilde{\mathcal{D}}$.